|Researched by||John Readman||Refereed by||This information is not refereed|

 Gochfeld et al. (2012) found that diseased sponges hosted significantly different bacterial assemblages compared to healthy sponges, with diseased sponges also exhibiting a significant decline in sponge mass and protein content.
 Sponge disease epidemics can have serious long-term effects on sponge populations, especially in long-lived, slow-growing species (Webster, 2007).
 Numerous sponge populations have been brought to the brink of extinction, including cases in the Caribbean (with 70-95% disappearance of sponge specimens) (Galstoff, 1942) and the Mediterranean (Vacelet, 1994; Gaino et al., 1992).
 Decaying patches and white bacterial film were reported in Haliclona oculata and Halichondria panicea in North Wales, 1988-89, however, no disease has been detected since (Webster, 2007).
 Specimens of Cliona spp. exhibited blackened damage since 2013 in Skomer.
 Preliminary results have shown that clean, fouled and blackened Cliona all have very different bacterial communities.
 The blackened Cliona are effectively dead and have a bacterial community similar to marine sediments.
 The fouled Cliona have a very distinct bacterial community that may suggest a specific pathogen caused the effect (Burton, pers comm; Preston & Burton, 2015).
 No record of diseases in the characterizing hydroids could be found.
 There appears to be little research into ascidian diseases, particularly in the Atlantic.
 The parasite Lankesteria ascidiae targets the digestive tubes and can cause ‘long faeces syndrome’ in Ciona intestinalis (although it has also been recorded in other species).
 Mortality occurs in severely affected individuals within about a week following first symptoms.
 (Mita et al., 2012).

-Whilst evidence for disease in corallines, ascidians and sponges exists.
-There is little evidence of mortality in the characterizing species in the British Isles.
+Sensitivity assessment.
+Whereas evidence for disease in corallines, ascidians and sponges exists, there is little evidence of mortality in the characterizing species in the British Isles.
 However, given evidence of limited mortality of Halichondria panicea, resistance is assessed as ‘Medium’, resilience as ‘High’ and sensitivity as ‘Low’.

 Direct, physical impacts from harvesting are assessed through the abrasion and penetration of the seabed pressures.
 The sensitivity assessment for this pressure considers any biological/ecological effects resulting from the removal of target species on this biotope.
 Palmaria palmata (known as dulse) is harvested from the wild for human consumption both commercially and recreationally.
 As the important characterizing and structuring species, extensive removal of Palmaria palmata could alter the character of the biotope.
 Garbary et al. (2012) studied harvested and non-harvested shores in Nova Scotia, Canada, containing stands of Palmaria palmata.
 They also conducted the experimental removal of Palmaria palmata and assessed simulated removal of Palmaria palmata by an experienced commercial harvester.
 Simulated commercial harvesting reduced cover of Palmaria palmata from 70% to 40%, although experimental removal on shores not usually harvested reduced cover to 20% (Garbary et al., 2012).